KLM: In-flight entertainment

-KLM's in-flight entertainment system is available in all classes on all widebody aircraft's; it provides all passengers with Audio/Video on Demand (AVOD).
+KLM's in-flight entertainment system is available in all classes on all widebody aircraft; it provides all passengers with Audio/Video on Demand (AVOD).
 The system includes interactive entertainment including movies, television programs, music, games, and language courses.
 About 80 movies including recent releases, classics and world cinema are available in several languages.
 The selection is changed every month.
 The in-flight entertainment system can be used to send SMS text messages and emails to the ground.
 Panasonic's 3000i system is installed on all Boeing 747-400, Boeing 777-200ER, and on most of the Airbus A330-200 aircraft.
 All Airbus A330-300 and Boeing 777-300ER aircraft, and some Airbus A330-200 aircraft are fitted with the Panasonic eX2 in-flight entertainment system.

-KLM provides a selection of international newspapers to its passengers on long-haul flights; on short-haul flights they are offered only to Europe Business Class passengers.
+KLM provides a selection of international newspapers to its passengers on long-haul flights; on short-haul flights, they are offered only to Europe Business Class passengers.
 A selection of international magazines is available for World Business Class passengers on long-haul flights.
 All passengers are provided with KLM's in-flight magazine, the Holland Herald.
 On board flights to China, South Korea and Japan, the airline offers in-flight magazines EuroSky (China and Japan), in either Chinese or Japanese, and Wings of Europe (South Korea) in Korean.
 On 29 May 2013, KLM and Air France launched a pilot scheme to test in-flight WiFi internet access.
 Each airline equipped one Boeing 777-300ER in its fleet with WiFi, which passengers can use with their WiFi-enabled devices.
 Wireless service was available after the aircraft reached 20000 ft in altitude.